 The NHS Fraud Reference Guide (FRG) provides information on different types of fraud committed against the NHS.

-We recently launched an expanded version of the guide, providing a detailed look at 13 thematic areas of fraud.
-For each thematic area, the FRG includes information on how to spot fraud, along with case examples and preventative advice.
+We recently launched an expanded version of the guide for each thematic area.
+The FRG includes information on how to spot fraud, along with case examples and preventative actions.

 By providing a quick introduction to key areas of fraud risk, the guide will help colleagues in the NHS and the wider public improve their understanding of fraud, identify where organisations may be at risk, and adopt appropriate fraud prevention measures.